microsoft/fhir-starter/quickstarts/README.md

 ## Introduction

 The quickstart [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) templates contained in this folder are intended to replicate, where possible, the fhir-starter Bash scripts hosted in this repo.
-In addition to deploying Azure API for FHIR, these templates also deploy FHIR-Proxy and FHIR-Bulk Loader into your Azure environment.
+In addition to deploying Azure API for FHIR, these ARM templates also deploy FHIR-Proxy and FHIR-Bulk Loader into your Azure environment.

 ## Deploy Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader